lrusso/LRussoWeb/README.md

 ### Automated Daily Bot (Cron Job)

-A powerful **cron job** is set up to automate a crucial task: running a dedicated bot every day at **8:00 AM**.
+A powerful **cron job** is set up to automate a crucial task: running a dedicated bot **every day at 11:00 AM UTC**.
 This demonstrates the ability to schedule and execute server-side processes reliably, which is fundamental for many web applications requiring automated maintenance, data processing, or reporting.

 ### Intelligent Web Scraping Bot